The definition of an ‘imitation firearm’

 This year, the case of Darestani v R gave further clarity to circumstances when a replica, which may be ordinarily considered a children’s toy, could be found to be unlawful.
 The court held that the circumstances in which the object is used can mean that the object ceases to become a children’s toy.
 A children’s plastic rifle is likely to lose its identification as a toy if pressed to the back of another’s head, saying “this is a hold-up, hand over the money or I will shoot”.

 Use of an imitation firearm is an aggravating factor

 In the Crimes Act 1900 (NSW), an imitation firearm is classed as a ‘dangerous weapon’, along with real firearms and other weapons.
 Offences committed with an imitation firearm are often classed as being committed in ‘circumstances of aggravation’.
 According to the court in R v Faletau, despite the firearm not being ‘real’, an imitation firearm can induce the same fear and the same terror as a loaded, operable firearm.

 Further, under the Crimes (Sentencing and Procedure) Act, the actual or threatened use of a weapon is an aggravating factor that can be taken into account in sentencing.

-Robbing, or assaulting another person with intent to rob with a weapon is an offence under s 97 of the Crimes Act.
+Robbing or assaulting another person with the intent to rob with a weapon is an offence under s 97 of the Crimes Act.
 The offence carries a maximum penalty of 20 years imprisonment.
 The use of a dangerous weapon (including an imitation firearm) is considered an aggravated version of the offence, and accordingly, the maximum penalty increases to 25 years imprisonment.